axelhahn/cronwrapper/readme.md

   * The TTL value (parameter 2) generates a file with a timestamp.
 The check script detects with it if a cronjob log is outdated
 * all metadata and the output will be written in a log file with parsable syntax!
+That's the key.
 Just using grep and cut you could verify all your jobs.
 But there is an additional check script too: run cronstatus.sh

 ## Output